queue

 Description:

-• Close a subscription for the given channel, no more messages will be delivered.
+• Close a subscription for the given subject, no more messages will be delivered.

 Source: